 The Documents You Must Provide to Tenants

 UK law requires landlords to provide specific documents before and at the start of every tenancy.
 Missing even one can result in significant fines and weaken your position in any dispute.
-Here is what you need to know.

 Required Documents Checklist